Appendix: Day-0 Plan

 The steps below detail forming a Virtual Chassis from the two EX4400-24X switches as an example:

-- Using either Remote Console or a serial console cable connected directly to the first
+- Using either remote console or a serial console cable connected directly to the first

-See an example in the below figure.
-This CLI needed to convert the 2 front panel ports on the EX4400-24X switches from network ports to VCPs to enable Virtual Chassis formation.
+on the EX4400-24X switches from network ports to VCPs to enable

-Make sure the switch reboots now.
+- Make sure the switch reboots now.

 - Repeat the command on your backup switch followed by a reboot.
-Also repeat the command and reboot on any optional linecard switches.
+Also repeat the command and reboot any optional linecard switches.

-- Once the devices come up after the reboot, they should be in Virtual Chassis mode and
+- Once the devices come up after the reboot, they should be in

-seen as a single device on the Mist dashboard:
+Virtual Chassis mode and seen as a single device on the Juniper

-How does an EX Series Switch connect to the Juniper Mist Cloud to get managed?
+How Does an EX Series Switch Connect to the Juniper Mist Cloud to Get Managed?

 When an EX Series Switch must be managed by the Juniper Mist cloud, it must have a way to exchange data with the nearest reachable Juniper Mist cloud.
 You can’t use an EX Series Switch in air-gapped environments that do not provide Internet access.
 Should there be a firewall between the EX Series Switch and the Juniper Mist cloud, please check the link in your Mist account for “Ports & Endpoints” to configure the firewall to allow this traffic.